Logging

 Gafaelfawr tries to include the real client IP of the request in each message about a client request.
 This poses some challenges because Gafaelfawr is running as a subrequest handler behind a proxy.

-Determining the client IP from X-Forwarded-For is complicated because Gafaelfawr’s /auth route is called via an NGINX auth_request directive.
+Determining the client IP from X-Forwarded-For is complicated because Gafaelfawr’s /ingress/auth route is called via an NGINX auth_request directive.
 In the Kubernetes NGINX ingress, this involves three layers of configuration.
 The protected service will have an auth_request directive that points to a generated internal location.
-That internal location will set X-Forwarded-For and then proxy to the /auth route.
-The /auth route configuration is itself a proxy that also sets X-Forwarded-For and then proxies the request to Gafaelfawr.
+That internal location will set X-Forwarded-For and then proxy to the /ingress/auth route.
+The /ingress/auth route configuration is itself a proxy that also sets X-Forwarded-For and then proxies the request to Gafaelfawr.
 Because of this three-layer configuration, if NGINX is configured to always replace the X-Forwarded-For header, Gafaelfawr will receive a header containing only the IP address of the NGINX ingress.

 The configuration described in Client IP addresses tells the NGINX ingress to instead retain the original X-Forwarded-For and append each subsequent client IP.
 The proxies configuration (Logging and proxies) then tells Gafaelfawr which entries in that list to ignore when walking backwards to find the true client IP.